Skip to content

 The European roller is a beautiful bird belonging to the Coracias family, and it's the only one of its kind found in Europe.

-It inhabits various habitats such as dry wooded savanna, bushy plains and other areas except for treeless ones.
+It inhabits habitats such as dry wooded savanna, bushy plains, and other areas except treeless ones.

-During wintertime they usually nest in tree holes, while their range extends into Middle East, Central Asia and Maghreb regions.
+During wintertime, they usually nest in tree holes, while their range extends into the Middle East, Central Asia and the Maghreb regions.

-They have vibrant blue feathers with black stripes along the neck area which makes them stand out from other birds easily.
+They have vibrant blue feathers with black stripes along the neck area, making them stand out from other birds easily.

 Its diet consists mainly of insects like grasshoppers or beetles that are hunted by catching them mid-air during flight; this feature adds an extra charm to these magnificent creatures.